AnshumanDec2K/run-your-gpt/README.md

 5. Run the backend server and the frontend application simultaneously.

-6. Access the app through your web browser and start conversing with the GPT-powered chatbot!
+6. Access the app through your web browser and create a chat in the app.

+7. After creating a chat add a bot which will introduce the ability of the GPT to the chat.